Yoga for Therapy

 Comprehensive Therapy Programs - Customized therapy programs incorporating yoga therapy to provide both active and assisted forms of therapy, as well as long-term, supportive therapy.
 Contact us for details regarding extended therapy programs and alternatives to long-term rehabilitation and physical therapy in the Bloomington IN area.

-Specialized Yoga Therapy Groups - Specialized yoga therapy modules are led by a C-IAYT yoga therapist and are tailored to meet the therapeutic needs of a specific group: MS, Cancer, Chronic Pain and more.
+Specialized Yoga Therapy Groups - Specialized yoga therapy modules are offered on a limited basis and are led by a C-IAYT yoga therapist.
+Each module is tailored to meet the therapeutic needs of a specific group.
 Group sizes are limited and follow the standards set by the International Association of Yoga Therapists.
 Each module includes 12 group sessions, 3 individual yoga therapy sessions, as well as an intake session and follow-up.

 Support at Your Location